 The 6 km-long shoreline will have many different looks: houses will be built in some parts, parks in others, yet most of the shoreline will remain in its natural state.

 With nature trails and paths following the coast never more than a few hundred metres away from any given part of Kruunuvuorenranta, the shore and the viewpoints located on the high rocks can be easily reached.
 The landscape varies from rocky forests to islets and meadows on the shore.
 The nature trails are surrounded by rugged rocks and the valleys’ groves.

-The first road to be built in the area, Kruunuvuorenranta’s main street, will be the 3 km-long Koirasaarentie road.
+Kruunuvuorenranta’s main street is the 3 km-long Koirasaarentie road.
 Another important street in the area, the beach promenade, will run parallel to the western shore.
 A promenade full of lively leisure time-related businesses is awaited.

 Public transport to and from the area will initially come in the form of buses, but a tram connection from the city centre is in the pipeline.